HubertHuang2002/Real-Time_News_Summary_Platform/README.md

                 break
 ```

-The `load_news()` function executes a web crawler to gather news data and uses multithreading to concurrently generate summaries for multiple news articles.
+The `load_news()` function executes a web scraper to gather news data and uses multithreading to concurrently generate summaries for multiple news articles.
 Finally, the `get_news()` function sends the processed data back to the frontend.
 For more details, refer to the `backend.py` file.

-##### Backend Web crawler – the Central News Agency(CNA)
+##### Backend Web Scraper – the Central News Agency(CNA)
 First, use the `requests` library to send an HTTP request to the CNA homepage URL [(https://www.cna.com.tw)](https://www.cna.com.tw).
-To prevent the website from blocking the crawler, include parameters in the headers and use `fake_useragent` to change the User-Agent with each request.
+To prevent the website from blocking the scraper, include parameters in the headers and use `fake_useragent` to change the User-Agent with each request.
 This avoids reusing previously blocked User-Agents and ensures successful retrieval of valid responses.

 Next, use `chardet` to detect and decode the encoding, and then parse the content using the **BeautifulSoup** library to extract the URLs of news category pages, storing them in the list `cat_hrefs`.